 “The thing about the Lou Grant show is that it had never been done before,” says Asner.
 “Your star is a character from a half hour, three hundred audience comedy show, and you’re turning it into an hour or less no-audience single camera drama show.
 So, it’s a big switch and some people weren’t really ready to make that switch.”

-But while it is easy to reminisce about the halcyon days of television with shows like The Mary Tyler Moore Show and Lou Grant, the reality for Ed Asner is of an actor still very much in demand.
+But while it is easy to reminisce about the halcyon days of television with shows like The Mary Tyler Moore Show and Lou Grant, the reality for Ed Asner is of an actor who is still very much in demand.

 With some twelve projects listed as announced, or in pre- or post-production on IMDB, Asner is just as busy now as he has ever been.
 Add the tour with A Man and His Prostate, and Asner’s star burns as bright as ever.